lingqingmeng/django-crawler/README.md

      Django: included above

 Criteria:

-    **Precision**: All URLs returned in the four given pages return an activity.
+ - **Precision**: All URLs returned in the four given pages return an activity.
-    **Scalability**: Works well on the following alternate sites.
+ - **Scalability**: Works well on the following alternate sites.
                       /?q=lacma.org/event/louie-beltran
                       /?q=mfah.org/calendar/hard-days-night/9653/
                    With more time, I would have implemented better adapted regexes to handle time, date, location, pricing.
 If those four fields are placed next to a large paragraph description, it's very likely to be at the page specific to that event.
 That's because a list of events in a "upcoming events" would not be able to fit large paragraph descriptions for each event.

-    **Simplicity**: Computationally efficient because it aims to minimize the number of pages searched.
+ - **Simplicity**: Computationally efficient because    it aims to minimize the number of pages searched.
 3-step process that returns well formatted pages fast.
-If it can't find at least                      10 activity pages the app will broaden its search breadth and depth.
-    **Simplicity**: Used only one language (Python 2.7.7).
+  Used only    one language (Python 2.7.7).